FAQ and West Park Animal Hospital Services

 Coronavirus and Pets

 There have been conflicting news reports about the impact of this virus on pets.
 Some of the confusion stems from a misunderstanding of some common terminology.
 As many medical sources have written about, coronaviruses are a large family of viruses.
 This family includes the novel virus that is causing the COVID-19 pandemic, but it also includes many other viruses that infect dogs and cats.
 Even cattle, birds and fish are susceptible to certain coronaviruses.
-It is important to note that dogs and cats get unique types of coronaviruses that are classified as alpha-coronaviruses, while the current outbreak is caused by a beta-coronavirus (officially called SARS-cov-2).

 The CDC and WHO both indicate that there is no evidence that dogs, cats, or other pets can transmit COVID-19.